gvwilson/thirdbit/src/fiction/in-heck/index.md

 Sindy pleaded.

 Maddy looked at Gumption, who shrugged.
-"I don't mind."
+"I don't mind waiting."
 He was supposed to spend the day weeding his family's vegetable garden.
-It wasn't the worst job in the world, but even if he wore his father's waxed cotton slicker his fur would get soaked and muddy, and stooping over would make his mended ribs ache.
+It wasn't the worst job in the world, but even if he wore his father's waxed cotton slicker his fur would get soaked and muddy, and stooping over would make his half-healed ribs ache.
 On the other hand,
 at least Maddy had asked before making a decision.